UnrealKaraulov/RERUNEMOD/README.md

 # RERUNEMOD
- Runemod Reloaded (More easy and bots compability)
+ Runemod Reloaded (More easy)

+Adding runes to CS 1.6